Date Thesis Awarded

 With films built around imagination, it is sometimes difficult to see Lord of the Rings as anything more than an amazingly detailed fantasy.
 Following in a classical Hollywood film tradition of stereotyped racial images, however, Lord of the Rings constructs a racial hierarchy with attributed moral values.
 Then, in a postmodern turn, it complicates this hierarchy through a simultaneous conflation and disassociation of color, race, and species.
 This enables the possibility of an explicitly progressive meaning, advocating for a multicultural cosmopolitanism defeating forces of pure evil, while simultaneously allowing for a new racialized version of whiteness in a re-centered position of power: not “just” white, but “just right” white.
 As such, the Lord of the Rings film trilogy leaves itself amenable to fantasies of white supremacy and an ecofascist vision of ethno-states, a fantasy to allay fears of white genocide and racial annihilation.

 Rees, Brooke, "Just Right White: The Lord of the Rings Franchise and Postmodern Race and Racism" (2020).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1501.

 Creative Commons License